blbadger/blbadger.github.io/autoencoder-representation.md

 For the problem at hand, we are guaranteed independence when choosing $A_1, ..., A_n$ but typically not identical distribution unless certain assumptions are made about the set of possible valid inputs that yield $f(a)$ or on the set of weights $w$.
 But we can also forego these assumptions if we instead rely on Lindeberg's central limit theorem, which stipulates only that the random variables in question have finite variance, independence, and satisfy Lindenberg's condition.

 Do these random variables in question satisfy Lindenberg's condition?
+The condition is

 $$
 \lim_{n \to \infty} \frac{1}{s_n^2} \sum_{k=1}^n \Bbb E \lbrack (X_k - \mu_k)^2 \cdot 1_{|X_k - \mu_k|< \epsilon s_n} \rbrack = 0